The links below correspond to screens in the software.

 In most states, the child support data entries are all on a single screen.

-Click the triangles to open each group of entries.
+On the Support Data screen, click the triangles to open each group of entries.

 The child's birth date is used to determine whether the child is of eligible age.
 It is also used in the projections, relating to step-downs of child support in future years.